Xilinx/PYNQ/docs/source/pynq_libraries/logictools.rst

 .. image:: ../images/pattern_generator.png
    :align: center

-The Pattern Generator supports upto 64K pattern words.
+The Pattern Generator supports up to 64K pattern words.
 Though the memory is 32-bits wide, only least significant 20 bits are used which are routed to the Arduino pins.
 A data word is generated once every rising edge of the sample clock.